Fairley House School, London

 Educational establishments always need to keep an eye on the bottom line – it’s essential that expenses are kept to a minimum wherever possible.
 However, this highly specialised area is difficult to monitor and can, over time, become a significant hidden cost.

-Kimbolton School engaged The Beattie Partnership to review their business rates liability for the 2000, 2005 and 2010 revaluation period.
-With over 30 years of experience in the field, our team was able to negotiate with the Valuation Officer and secure a series of reductions, totalling over £28,000.
+Kimbolton School have engaged The Beattie Partnership to review their business rates liabilities since the 2000 revaluation period.
+With over 30 years of experience in the field, our team have been able to consistently reduce the rateable values following negotiatiions with the Valuation Officer and secure a series of reductions, most recently totalling over £28,000.

 Stockport Grammar School, Cheshire

 The many demands placed on academic staff and school governors mean that it can be difficult to keep up with the everyday essentials of running a school, let alone spending time trying to save money on business rates liability.